 DF/HCC Cancer Proteomics Center

 The Core provides all of the tools of modern functional proteomics and metabolomics.
-Equipped with State-of-the-Art technologies for proteomics and metabolomics; protein profiling, protein identification, protein and peptide fractionation, post-translational modification analysis, metabolite profiling, and quantitative proteomics.
+It is equipped with State-of-the-Art technologies for proteomics and metabolomics; protein profiling, protein identification, protein and peptide fractionation, post-translational modification analysis, metabolite profiling, and quantitative proteomics.
 Personalized experimental design consultation, comprehensive individualized bioinformatics, and systems biology support.

 On the heels of the genomic revolution, proteomics and metabolomics are at the forefront of cancer research, aiming to provide a thorough understanding of complex disease processes, including cancer.
 With the aid of knowledge-based analytical fields such as bioinformatics, proteomic and metabolomic technologies (e.g., mass spectrometry, HPLC fractionation) provide the means to compare profiles in normal and pathological tissues and correlate them with biological and clinical function, identify temporal patterns of protein and metabolite expression and post-translational modifications, and define the function and interactions of proteins and metabolites.